CommonsAndCode/website/content/en/about-us/team.md

 In her private life, she shares an allotment garden where the vegetables grow in a decidedly wayward manner.

 ### Sascha Mann

+## Representative for Motivation of Members

+### Toni

+{{< figure
+    src="/img/2025-10-13-toni-sticker.png"
+    alt="A picture of Lisa's dog Toni wearing 3D-printed purple cat ears at the founding assembly in Oct 2025.
+Below there's a banner with the association's website commons-and-code.eu." caption="Lisa's dog Toni at the founding assembly in Oct 2025."
+>}}

+Toni is the dog who is also half cat, or at least lives with them.
+He was born by the sea under palm trees and loves coconuts.
+At club meetings, he wants to be pet a lot and spreads good humour, just like at the founding meeting.